awsdocs/aws-datasync-user-guide/doc_source/create-task-cli.md

    }
    ```

-   **When creating a task that transfers data between AWS services in different Regions**, and the other location needs to be specified in a different Region \(for example, to transfer data between `us-east-1` and `us-east-2`\), use DataSync in one of the Regions and create a task by using the following command\.
+   **When creating a task that transfers data between AWS services in different Regions**, and the other location must be specified in a different Region \(for example, to transfer data between `us-east-1` and `us-east-2`\), use DataSync in one of the Regions and create a task by using the following command\.

    You can transfer data between AWS Regions, except for the China Regions and the AWS GovCloud \(US\) Regions\.
 You can also transfer data between the AWS GovCloud \(US\-East\) and AWS GovCloud \(US\-West\) Regions\.